straightway/testing/README.md

 This software is in pre-release state.
 Every aspect of it may change without announcement or notification or downward compatibility.
-As soon as version 1.0 is reached, all subsequent changes for subversions will be downward compatible.
+As soon as version 1.0 is reached, all subsequent changes for sub versions will be downward compatible.
 Breaking changes will then only occur with a new major version with according deprecation marking.

 ## Include in gradle builds